-The Finnish courts have adopted a rather strict practice on requests on production of documents.
-Quite often, the requests are dismissed on the basis of insufficient identification of the requested documents or the lack of established relevance.
+The Finnish courts have adopted a rather strict practice regarding requests for the production of documents.
+Quite often, the requests are dismissed on the basis of insufficient identification of the requested documents or a lack of established relevance.

 Alternatives to litigation

 In many cases arbitration is the preferred method for settling larger commercial disputes and, thus, it is quite common for a Finnish commercial agreement to include an arbitration clause.

 During recent years, mediation has become more general and the experiences of mediation have been positive.